architecture-building-systems/CityEnergyAnalyst/docs/agile-with-CEA/roles-and-responsibilities.rst

 Engagement
 **********
 #.
-Participate in the Review meetings (part of the :doc:`activities`).
+Participate in the :doc:`activities`.
 #.
-One day per week on communication and task prioritizing.
+One day per week on communication to the customer team and event coordination.